camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 **execute**
 The execution is quite similar to the connector.
 It will call the Connector.

-The ConnectorExecution exception must be catched, and a ZeebeBpmnError can be send instead if you like.
+The ConnectorExecution exception must be catched, and a ZeebeBpmnError can be sent instead if you like.

 `````